 The government have recently published a revised ‘How to’ guide in relation to purchasing a property.
 You can find a copy of the guide here.
 This guide makes it clear that there remains a large number of firms who do not provide accurate cost estimates at the outset of a conveyancing transaction.

-The rules on cost transparency were updated in December 2018, and firms are now required to publish a guide on their costs and enable Clients to obtain a more detailed estimate from the firm’s website, without the Client having to make a specific request or provide personal details.
+The rules on cost transparency were updated in December 2018.
+Now firms are required to publish a guide on their costs and enable Clients to obtain a more detailed estimate from the firm’s website.
+Without the Client having to make a specific request or provide personal details.
 You can find Hart Reade’s conveyancing fee here.

 Is that fixed fee estimate you were given at the outset really fixed?

 In a competitive conveyancing service market. it has unfortunately become common practice for a number of firms to offer a low ‘headline’ price in order to entice potential Clients to use their services.
 This often does not reflect the final figure which is due at the end of the transaction.

 Whilst the headline figure may be fixed, there will often be a multitude of additional costs added on which are not disclosed to Clients at the outset.
 These fees are predominantly incurred in purchase transactions and commonly include:-

 - A fee for completing and filing the Stamp Duty Land Tax Return with HM Revenue and Customs;

 - A fee for completing and filing the application for registration of your purchase with the Land Registry; and